Accounts linked to RPI

 Just because the accounts will beat or match inflation doesn't mean that they'll pay the most.
 They could end up being the best or a relatively poor account, depending on the economy.
 The main risks are:

-- Can I lose money?
-Even if there's deflation, all the accounts below guarantee you'll get your initial deposit back at the end of the term (usually plus the fixed rate of interest).
+Can I lose money?
+Even if there's deflation, with inflation-linked savings accounts will guarantee you'll get your initial deposit back at the end of the term (usually plus the fixed rate of interest).
 Though do read the savings safety section below for full details of how your cash is protected.

-- You must lock away your cash.
+You must lock away your cash.
 With most inflation-linked savings you can't access your money, so you should be sure you won't need it for the full length of the term.
-If you think you might want your money sooner, see below for some other alternatives.
+If you think you might want your money sooner, you will need to pick an easy-access savings account.

 How safe are your savings?